May 11, 1998: As part of his mission to turn Apple around, Steve Jobs spells out the company’s strategy for the Mac operating system going forward.

 After ditching its hardware division, NeXT partnered with Sun Microsystems to turn its NeXTSTEP operating system into OpenStep, an attempt to create a cross-platform, object-oriented API standard.
 NeXT’s software brought several big advantages.
 An object-oriented, multitasking, UNIX-based operating system, it proved far ahead of what most companies offered at the time.

 Apple, meanwhile, struggled with its own operating system.
 While System 7 worked better than the smash hit Windows 95, the gap between the rival operating systems was narrower than many Apple fans wanted to believe.
-For several years, Apple poured resources into developing Copland, a new OS that would supposedly give the Mac the edge it needed.
+For several years, Apple poured resources into developing Copland, a new OS that supposedly would give the Mac the edge it needed.

 Around this time, Jobs returned to Apple when the company acquired NeXT with the goal of developing a new operating system.

-Steve Jobs’ two-becomes-one strategy for Mac OS C
+Steve Jobs’ two-becomes-one strategy for Mac OS

 The birth of Mac OS X

 Instead, Apple wisely folded much of the Rhapsody technology into OS X, which first shipped for Apple’s new Mac OS X Server 1.0 operating system in 1999.
-It later arrived on Mac OS X in 2001.
+It arrived on Mac OS X in 2001.

 What are your memories of Apple from this time?
 Leave your comments below.